nautobot/nautobot-app-design-builder/docs/user/design_development.md

 - Organize data from multiple places
 - Validate data

 As previously stated, the design context is a combination of user supplied input and computed values.
 The design context should include any details needed to produce a design that can be built.
-Fundamentally, the design context is a Python class that extends the `design_builder.Context` class.
+Fundamentally, the design context is a Python class that extends the `nautobot_design_builder.Context` class.
 However, this context can be supplemented with YAML.
 Once Design Builder has created and populated the design context it passes this context off to a Jinja rendering environment to be used for variable lookups.

 That's a lot to digest, so let's break it down to the net effect of the design context.